-Associative play is a stage in a child’s development where they begin to focus on the other person playing, and not just on their own play.
+Associative play is a stage in a child’s development where they begin to focus on the other person playing and not just on their own play.
 This stage commonly occurs around four to four and a half years old, but it can vary for each individual child.
 As children engage in associative play, they start to interact and communicate with one another, which helps develop their social and cognitive skills.
-In this section, we will discuss associative play in more detail and explore the benefits it offers to a child’s development.
+In this section, we will discuss associative play in more detail and explore its benefits to a child’s development.

 Associative play allows children to practice the social skills they have observed in previous stages of play, such as onlooker and parallel play.
-By engaging with their peers during an activity, they can develop better communication, problem-solving, and conflict resolution skills.
-These newly acquired skills can further enhance a child’s overall learning and cognitive development.
+By engaging with their peers during an activity, they can develop better communication, problem-solving, and conflict-resolution skills.
+These newly acquired skills can further enhance a child’s learning and cognitive development.

-In order to support and foster associative play in a child’s life, we should expose them to a variety of situations that encourage interaction with other children.
+In order to support and foster associative play in a child’s life, we should expose them to various situations that encourage interaction with other children.
 This can include playdates, group classes, or simply providing them with a play space that promotes sharing, such as a sandbox or a playroom with various toys and materials to explore.
-As parents and educators, it is our responsibility to observe and encourage this type of play, which ultimately helps children grow and develop.
+As parents and educators, we are responsible for observing and encouraging this type of play, which ultimately helps children grow and develop.